About Canadian Investment Review

 Canadian Investment Review is a leading forum for academics, institutional investors and industry practitioners to exchange ideas on capital markets and pension plan investments.
 It publishes articles that offer new insight into relevant themes and practices within the institutional investment community.
 It also hosts annual signature conferences for defined benefit pension plan sponsors, including the Global Investment Conference, Risk Management Conference and Investment Innovation Conference.

-Canadian Investment Review Editorial Advisory Board
+Editorial Advisory Board Members

-Investment Officer, Province of Prince Edward Island
+Investment officer, Province of Prince Edward Island

 Ryan Bradley is responsible for the oversight of the Province of Prince Edward Island Master trust pension investments.
 He oversees defined benefit pension assets of three pension plans under the master trust.
 The $3 billion trust assets are actively managed through outside investment managers over a wide span of asset classes.

 Bradley is also responsible for the debt issuance of the province along with the sinking fund investments.
 He holds an MBA from the University of Prince Edward.

 Christopher A. Brown

 Christopher Brown is the President and Chief Executive Officer of LAPP Corporation, the administrator, and trustee of the pension fund, of the Local Authorities Pension Plan LAPP.
 The Corporation also supports the LAPP Sponsor Board.
 LAPP serves the health, municipal and education sectors in Alberta and is the largest pension plan in the province, with approximately 260,000 members and assets in excess of C$44 billion.